-Maximilian Sunflower is a showy perennial sunflower with edible seeds and tubers.
+Maximilian Sunflower is a showy perennial herb with edible seeds and tubers.

 Maximilian sunflower is a native food similar to the popular Jerusalem Artichoke.
 Tubers and rhizomes can be shredded raw onto salads or roasted with other root vegetables.
 They can also be baked, sautéed, or pureed in soups.
 They are a good source of iron, potassium and thiamin.
 They are low in calories and high in fiber.

 The seeds are also edible, and can be used for making oil or eating raw as a snack, sprinkled onto soups, salads, etc.

 *NOTE: The tubers are high in inulin, which can disturb some people’s digestive process by causing excess gas.
 It is recommended to eat a small amount initially and let your stomach adjust to eating the tubers.

 Maximilian Sunflower is as popular with the ornamental gardener as it is with the chef.
 The abundant flowers provide a late flush of golden color to the garden when most plants are winding down for the season.
 Each stalk has multiple sunflowers that bloom in succession.

 Maximilian Sunflower is home to the prairies and grassland ecologies of the Midwest.
 It makes a great habitat plant: the flowers and seeds are loved by wildlife and livestock alike.
 Butterflies, beetles, and bees consume the nectar or pollen.
 Butterfly caterpillars feed on the foliage while moth caterpillars bore through the stems.
 Upland game birds, small non-game birds, and some waterfowl consume its seeds.
 Rabbits and groundhogs feed on young plants while elk, mule deer, white-tailed deer, and pronghorn antelope browse and graze older plants.